Trooper charged with Negligent Homicide in Ronald Greene case to plead not guilty in February court appearance - NewsBreak

 Trooper charged with Negligent Homicide in Ronald Greene case to plead not guilty in February court appearance

-UNION PARISH ( KTVE/KARD ) — According to officials, Trooper Kory York is planning to plead not guilty for his involvement in the fatal encounter with Ronald Greene during his court appearance on February 22, 2023.
+UNION PARISH, La.
+(KTVE/KARD) — According to officials, Trooper Kory York is planning to plead not guilty for his involvement in the fatal encounter with Ronald Greene during his court appearance on February 22, 2023.
 York is facing one count of Negligent Homicide and 10 counts of Malfeasance.

 On May 10, 2019, 49-year-old Ronald Greene died after an encounter with Louisiana State Police following a high-speed chase in Union Parish, La.
 Greene’s family was informed that the fatality was due to a car crash during the police chase.